labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

 # Creating a User-Friendly API for Mixins

-While mixins are powerful, they require users to understand multiple inheritance, which can be complex.
-In this step, we'll create a more user-friendly API by enhancing the `create_formatter()` function.
+Mixins are a powerful feature in Python, but they can be a bit tricky for beginners because they involve multiple inheritance, which can get quite complex.
+In this step, we're going to make things easier for users by improving the `create_formatter()` function.
+This way, users won't have to worry too much about the details of multiple inheritance.

-Open the `tableformat.py` file again:
+First, you need to open the `tableformat.py` file.
+You can do this by running the following commands in your terminal.
+The `cd` command changes the directory to your project folder, and the `code` command opens the `tableformat.py` file in your code editor.

 ```bash
 cd ~/project
 code tableformat.py
 ```

-Find the `create_formatter()` function, which currently looks like this:
+Once the file is open, find the `create_formatter()` function.
+Currently, it looks like this:

 ```python
 def create_formatter(name):